marcusphillips/DemoTyper/README.md

 ## TODOS/ideas

--Backspace does an undo for the previous keypress -Language detection/selection so that ACE properly indents & formats whatever you're pasting in
+- Backspace does an undo for the previous keypress
+- Language detection/selection so that ACE properly indents & formats whatever you're pasting in
--Hosted demo
+- Hosted demo
--Ability to save demos (pastebin.com style)
+- Ability to save demos (pastebin.com style)
--No ACE monkeypatching
+- No ACE monkeypatching
--Different speed settings? (type 3 + characters at a time)
+- Different speed settings? (type 3 + characters at a time)